 The main causes of Quadriceps Tendinitis

-Quadriceps tendon pain could have a sudden onset or you could gradually develop pain over a period of time.
+Quadriceps tendon pain develops quickly or you could gradually develop pain over a while.

 Sudden onset

-A single incident, like after a sudden acceleration (a sprinter’s push off out of the blocks), jumping off a wall or falling directly on the knee can cause small tears in the tendon.
+A single incident, like after a sudden acceleration (a sprinter’s push-off out of the blocks), jumping off a wall, or falling directly on your knee causes small tears in the tendon.
 This leads to quadriceps tendinitis because the tendon is loaded beyond its normal limits.
 Like a cable that snaps.

-When you exercise – especially activities like downhill running, box jumps and kicking – the tendon must absorb the forces placed on it.
+When you exercise – especially in activities like downhill running, box jumps, and kicking – the tendon must absorb the forces placed on it.
 However, tendons do not respond well to changes in activity.
-If you make big changes to your training, the loads on the quadriceps tendon will be higher than it’s used to .
+If you make big changes to your training, the load on the quadriceps tendon will be higher than it’s used to.
 This causes inflammation and swelling of the quadriceps tendon which you will experience as pain at the front of your knee.

 Gradual onset